jennyli1299/Quest-of-Legends/README.txt

 11. FireSpell -> Concrete class which extends Spell.
 Each instance represents a specific FIRE type Spell.
 Apart from the damage it causes, a FireSpell also reduces the defense level of the enemy.
 12. IceSpell -> Concrete class which extends Spell.
 Each instance represents a specific ICE type Spell.
 Apart from the damage it causes, an IceSpell also reduces the damage range of the enemy.
 13. LightningSpell -> Concrete class which extends Spell.
 Each instance represents a specific LIGHTNING type Spell.
 Apart from the damage, a LightningSpell causes it also reduces the dodge chance of the enemy.
 14. Tile -> Class which represents each individual tile that build up a board in a board game.
-Determines whether each location of the QUEST Map is unaccessible, a market, or a common tile.
+Determines whether each location of the QUEST Map is unaccessible, a nexus, a cave, a koulou, a bush, or a plain tile.
-15. Board -> Class of a Board used in board games commposed of indidual tiles.
+15. Board -> Class of a Board used in board games commposed of Lanes.
 In this case, it represents the Map of the QUEST.
 16. InGameCharacter -> Abstract Class representing the different types of in-game-characters in QUEST
 17. Hero -> Class blueprint of a Hero.
 Each instance represents an individual Heroes in the team of Heroes.
 Each Hero has their own stats, inventories, etc.
 18. Warrior -> Concrete class which extends Hero.
 Each instance of the Warrior class represents a unique WARRIOR type Hero.
 Warriors are favored on the strength and the agility.